flyteorg/flyte/README.md

  - Workflows features
   * Multiple Schedules for every workflow
   * Parallel step execution
-  * Extensible Backend to add customized plugin experiences
+  * Extensible Backend to add customized plugin experiences (with simplified User experiences)
   * Arbitrary container execution
   * Branching
   * Inline Subworkflows (a workflow can be embeded within one node of the top level workflow)